-You play online games a lot and think it’s now time to get the best gaming router so you can move to the next level.
+You often play online games and think it’s time to get the best gaming router to reach the next level.
 You’re onto something there!
 But have you ever asked yourself what exactly constitutes one?

-This post explains what a gaming router is and what you should look for in one.
-Keep in mind, though, that the router won’t give you that much of an advantage.
-In the end, getting owned is all on you — I’m sure you already know that.
+Based on my assessment and extended experience, I’ll explain what a gaming router entails and the things you should look for in one.
+Remember, though, that even the best router won’t give you many advantages in online gaming.
+In the end, getting owned is almost always all on you.

 What is a gaming router?